 The second most import thing to do is to just lie back for a while.
 Do not try to sprint up or get back up on your knees immediately.
 You could be terribly injured and not even know it.
 So, lie on your back and try to take deep breaths.

 And finally, if you think your injury is too bad to brush off, then try and call (or get someone to call) 911 or your local distress number, right away.
 You want to get medical attention as soon as possible after an emergency to make sure the matter does not get out of hand.
+Always avoid Longboard accidents and keep enjoying!

-Before we even begin to guide you to pick the perfect longboard size, we think it is very important that you know why picking the right size is important in the very first place.
+Before we even begin to guide you to pick the best longboard size, we think it is very important that you know why picking the right size is important in the very first place.

 First of all, it is really just common sense.
 It isn’t your “one size fits all kind of thing”.
 Like it is with clothes, shoes, bags, etc, the board size will vary person to person.
 And there are many factors which will manipulate the size you should get.
 We will get to that later, but for now, let’s understand the hazards of getting the wrong size!
 If you get a board that too small, it won’t be able to take on your weight and it may eventually break or even snap in half!
 If it is too small, you won’t get enough leg space.
 On the other hand, getting a longboard that’s too large for your means you will need more strength to push it forward.
 It will wear on our and you will not be able to make proper turns and curves.

 Well, where do we even start with this?
-You will regret not checking the size from the very moment to step on to the board to the moment to throw it out your window.
+You will regret not checking the best longboard size from the very moment to step on to the board to the moment to throw it out your window.

 One of the most prominent reasons behind this is that you won’t be able to push the board too far due to its odd size.
 You will fidget, stand in awkward positions, try various speeds, and then, you will give in to the frustration of all your failed attempts.

 Apart from these, getting the wrong size also means more than usual frequency of falls, stumbles, and injuries due to misbalance and instability.
-Proper longboard size ensures less injuries and discomfort.
+The best longboard size ensures less injuries and discomfort.
 So, yes.
 Don’t just walk into the buying the flashiest longboard without even judging its compatibility with you.
 Be a good noodle and follow some very basic yet significant steps to choosing the perfect size of longboard for yourself.

 One of the nicest things about longboards is that it can be enjoyed by almost all age groups.
 Toddlers as young as 6 to 8 can use them, and adults as old as their legs can bear!
 However, what you have to make sure is that you get a size that complements your age and growth.